Sufiyan1803/Complete-Git-and-GitHub/readme.md

 Feel free to contribute to this repository by opening issues and submitting pull requests!

 ## Special Thanks
 Special thanks to Hitesh Choudhary and his YouTube channel [Chai aur Code](https://www.youtube.com/@chaiaurcode).
-For more resources, visit the [Chai aur Code documentation](https://docs.chaicode.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.